-All staterooms have large umbrellas in the closest, a shoe horn, a safe, an ice bucket, mini refrigerator, glass-bottled water, outlets, USB ports, and a wine bottle opener.
+All staterooms have large umbrellas in the closet, a shoe horn, a safe, an ice bucket, a mini refrigerator, glass-bottled water, outlets, USB ports, and a wine bottle opener.

 When you check into the room, you’ll find a luggage matte across the bed so you can unpack with plenty of room.
 It’s a nice touch.

 Unique to AmaKristina are the color palette and room finishes.
 They’re mostly a cream color with bright walls and dark accents like the dark granite used in the bathrooms and the desk color if there is a desk in the stateroom.

 Accent pillows are white with red and orange details, and a piece of decorative fabric laid across the bed during the day, after the stateroom host makes up the room, is brown with colorful embroidery.